-Merivale Retirement Village works collaboratively to support and encourage a Māori world view of health in service delivery.
+The Village Palms works collaboratively to support and encourage a Māori world view of health in service delivery.
 There are currently no residents who identify as Māori.
-However, staff described how they would provide Māori with equitable and effective services based on the Te Tiriti o Waitangi.
-Some staff, however, did not fully understand the concept of Māori mana motuhake.
+However, staff described how they would provide Māori with equitable and effective services based on the Te Tiriti o Waitangi and the principles of mana motuhake.